Accounting with a tax advisor: The differences, advantages and disadvantages

 If you employ employees, your tax advisor will take care of all legally required reports and calculations.
 These include:

-· Certificates for employment agency, pension or accident insurance
+- Certificates for employment agencies, pension or accident insurance

 The advance sales tax return